 - These techniques for gaining visibility will also give you credibility for users.
 Indeed, well-referenced sites seem more legitimate in the eyes of potential customers.
 They will have more confidence and will not think it is spam.

-- Press Release and Backink are key for brand legitimacy and website authority which ultimately will results in your website ranking higher on Baidu’s SERP.
+- Press Release and Backlink are key for brand legitimacy and website authority which ultimately will result in your website ranking higher on Baidu’s SERP.

 Key Opinion Leaders (KOLs) are people or organizations who have such a strong social standing that their recommendations and opinions are taken into account and listened to when making important decisions.
+In other words, they are the equivalent of so-called influencers.
 In the field of lingerie, influential people can be young women affiliated with the world of fashion as the iconic models of Victoria’s Secret who are very followed on social networks.